-The Memorandum of Agreement (MoA) between the State Education Agency (IDoE) and IVRS includes a section specifically addressing outreach and identification of students with disabilities who need transition services.
+The MoA between DE and IVRS includes a section specifically addressing outreach and identification of students with disabilities who need transition services.
 The Resource Manager position within IVRS as well as the designated State education agency position discuss the MoA regularly to assure outreach efforts and identification are taking place.
 The following is included in that section of the MoA: